Kunal-Pere/Deploying_Python_Application-With-Docker/README.md

 We are ready to go now..!!

 # Deploying_Python_Application using Docker container Platform...!!
-This is sample python application where we build it through docker file and deploy it on container.
+This is simple python application where we build it through docker file and deploy it on container.

 ## PRE-REQUISITE